Standard Siren Cosmology with Gravitational Waves from Binary Black Hole Mergers in Active Galaxy Nuclei: Conclusions

 Antonella Palmese thanks Maya Fishbach, Saavik Ford, Matthew Graham, Barry McKernan, Saul Perlmutter for useful discussion, Leo Singer for help with the injections and sky map software and for making BAYESTAR public, and the LIGO collaboration for providing public access tools.
 Antonella Palmese acknowledges support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51488.001-A awarded by the Space Telescope Science Institute, which is operated by Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 Clecio Bom acknowledges the financial support from CNPq (316072/2021-4) and from FAPERJ (grants 201.456/2022 and 210.330/2022) and the FINEP contract 01.22.0505.00 (ref.
 1891/22).
+The authors made use of Sci-Mind servers machines developed by the CBPF AI LAB team and would like to thank A. Santos P. Russano and M. Portes de Albuquerque for all the support in infrastructure matters.